 She poured more into Carl’s glass and slowly drank some of hers.
 She had seen how quickly David had fallen under the drug.
 Would Carl be just as susceptible to it?
 “I believe we would make a good pair Carl.
 We both have a number of good contacts and I know I would be an asset to you.
 Don’t you agree?”
 As she talked she saw his eyes glazing over.
 “Finish your drink Carl, so we can get down to business.”

-Carl drank his wine as he listen to her talking.
+Carl drank his wine as he listened to her talking.
 He nodded when she suggested they would be a good pair.
 That was what he wanted too.
 He drank down the wine unaware she had just ordered him to.
 Carl leaned forward to give her a kiss but suddenly felt off-balance.
 He stopped what he was doing, and tried to focus on Dorian.
 This isn’t right.
 Something’s wrong.

 Dorian looked at him, he had been about to kiss her.
 Why did he stop?
 The drug was in his system.
 “Carl, don’t stop.
 Kiss me,” she commanded.